 The LIFE Village Retreat — Also known as the LVR or simply “The Village,” this building is a four-story student housing facility for students.
-It is located next to the Harris Center and was completed in the fall 2009.
+It is located next to the Harris Center and was completed in fall 2009.
 It contains 300 beds in primarily two bedroom, roommate-styled suites.

-There are furnished units that all include living areas, kitchens with refrigerator, microwave, stove, sink/garbage disposal, dishwasher and feature reserved parking.
+There are furnished units that include living areas, kitchens with refrigerator, microwave, stove, sink/garbage disposal, dishwasher and feature reserved parking.
 The buildings have community rooms, quiet study spaces, elevators, a mail kiosk and use proximity card access.

 The LIFE Village Retreat is Gold Level certified by Leadership in Energy and Environmental Design (LEED), the authority in sustainable and “green” construction.